 - Compare what you have to offer versus the competition to do the research for the reader so they’re more likely to stay on your page and continue through to your offers.

 - Create a knowledgebase for your employees so they can easily share links to customers instead of spending a great deal of time on the phone or responding to email (so they can work on bigger projects for the company).

 - Populate your social network channels with these blog posts, daily, to create constant engagement and feedback within the community.

 - Send visitors to a squeeze/landing page which shares an overview of your company, what you have to offer, coupons, and encourages them to find the products/services you have to offer.

-Remember: people landing on your posts will have an incentive to buy when you attune your business blog content to answer buyer questions and then provide additional value to show authority; this helps the visitor overcome sales barriers and opens the opportunity of closing the sale.
+People landing on your posts will have an incentive to buy when you attune your business blog content to answer buyer questions and then provide additional value to show authority.
+This helps the visitor overcome sales barriers and opens the opportunity of increasing sales.